stephenmcd/gnotty/README.rst

 suitable for use with mobile devices.
 Customisable templates are also provided for skinning the chat interface.

+Check out the `Gnotty live demo <http://gnotty.jupo.org>`_ to see the web interface in action.

 Secondly, Gnotty provides the ability to run a highly customisable IRC bot.
 Different classes of bots can be configured on startup, and bots can perform different services such as message logging and